Youth Player Registration Form & Medical Treatment Authorization Form (#R002-Y) – in English | en Español

 Member Confirmation Memo (#C011)

-You may download a copy of the letter that was sent with your passcards.
-You may use it at U.S. Soccer-affiliated tournaments to answer questions that may arise about insurance, travel, rosters, etc. If you would like a more specific letter, e-mail your regional administrator.
+When accompanied by current US Club Soccer passcards and an Official Roster, this letter confirms that your club/team is a member of US Club Soccer in good standing.
+You may use it at U.S. Soccer Federation-affiliated tournaments to answer questions that may arise about insurance, travel, rosters, etc. If you would like a more specific letter, please e-mail your regional administrator.
 If you need a certificate of insurance to travel to a non-US Club Soccer-sanctioned tournament, see Request for Certificate of Insurance (#C012).

 Risk Management Reporting Form [.docx]